cowprotocol/learn/README.md

 ## Bumping tutorial dependencies

 Bump the dependency (for example `cow-sdk`) in both the root and the `content/common` `package.json`.
 In the root do `yarn` (to update `yarn.lock`), in `content/common` do `yarn` (to update `yarn.lock`).

+## Acknowledgements

+These tutorials build off of the excellent from the team who created the [SvelteKit tutorials](https://learn.svelte.dev/).
+Without their work, this would not have been possible.